I’m Sarah, embodied (somatic) facilitator and equity advocate.

 Roots pricing acknowledges that everyone is welcome regardless of circumstance; this is the foundation of yoga.
 Balancer pricing acknowledges that we live in a capitalist society that injustly puts value on productivity and on marginalized cultures; this is the equivalent of standard class fees.
 Sponsor pricing invites community members to give generously and share their resources so all can participate equitably in spaces with dignity and empathy.

 In 2021, I have chosen to donate a portion of my trauma-aware and body inclusive yoga workshops to Restoring Ancestral Winds and SAALT, South Asian Americans Leading Together.
-I have chosen to donate a portion of my cooking and local food workshops to the Spice Kitchen Incubator, Utah Diné Bikéyah, and Black Lives Matter Utah.
+I have chosen to donate a portion of my cooking and local food workshops to the Spice Kitchen Incubator and Utah Diné Bikéyah.

 Facilitating, teaching, and workshop requests – please include possible dates, location(s), available resources (budget, tools, space, etc), number of participants, some of your event goals to sarah(at)sarahdelong(dot)com.

-fully vaccinated against covid-19 woman, mid-sized body, bleeding person, non-disabled, hearing, seeing, bisexual/panromantic, chronic mental illness, descended from white Europeans, English native-speaker, settled on Ute land, sheltered, property-owning, citizen, married, parent, unreligious, raised Christian, post-secondary educated, initiating teachers white western cis women (yoga) and white western cis men (cooking).
+fully vaccinated against covid-19 demiwoman, mid-sized body, bleeding person, non-disabled, hearing, seeing, chronic mental illness, descended from white Europeans, English native-speaker, settled on Ute land, sheltered, property-owning, citizen, partnered with a white straight man, parent, unreligious, raised Christian, post-secondary educated, inititally learned yoga from white western cis women and cooking from white western cis men.

 Intertidal Movement, LLC